 Institutional Animal Care & Use Committee (IACUC)

 This manual provides information about the resources and services for using animals in research and education at LSSU.
 The Manual also is a guide to the laws, standards and policies that impact on these activities.
 Those involved in the use of animals at LSSU are expected to be knowledgeable about these matters and about the procedures to ensure humane practices and professionally acceptable standards of animal care and use.
 The Manual is required reading for everyone involved with vertebrate animal use.
 University policy and federal law require a review of projects for humane treatment and judicious use of vertebrate animals.
-At Lake Superior State University, adherence to this policy and federal law is assured by the Institutional Animal Care and Use Committee (IACUC) through review of the Application to Use Vertebrate Animals in Research, Testing, or Instruction (AUVA) - pdf.
+At Lake Superior State University, adherence to this policy and federal law is assured by the Institutional Animal Care and Use Committee (IACUC) through review of an Application to Use Vertebrate Animals in Research, Testing, or Instruction (AUVA).
 In fulfilling its responsibility to ensure the judicious use of animals, the IACUC also reviews applications for scientific or instructional merit.

 A searchable database of past senior project final papers.